Back to Insights

 In today’s evolving fundraising landscape, clean, reliable data is more than a backend necessity—it’s a strategic asset.
 However, according to the 2025 CCS Philanthropy Pulse report, 54% of nonprofits identify incomplete or inaccurate data as a major obstacle to maximizing donor information.
-By assessing your data’s health, implementing best practices for CRM management, and making full use of donor insights, you can unlock the potential of nonprofit data analytics to fuel long-term fundraising success.
+By assessing your data’s health, understanding how to analyze CRM data, and making full use of donor insights, you can unlock the potential of nonprofit data analytics to fuel long-term fundraising success.

 Why CRM Management Matters